Allsimon/Warcraft-3-Soundboard/README.md

 # Warcraft 3 Soundboard
-Source code of the Alldebrid Android app.
+Source code of the Warcraft 3 Soundboard Android app.

 ## [Install from Google Play Store](Well, when it's done® :))